Bill Self: Kansas

-2019–2021

-The Jayhawks finished the 2019–20 regular season 28–3 and were unanimously ranked number one in the final regular season AP poll.
-The Jayhawks went undefeated against unranked teams and their 3 losses came to ranked teams.
-The Jayhawks were a favorite to win the NCAA Tournament, however, the NCAA Tournament was cancelled on March 12, 2020, due to the COVID-19 pandemic.
-The 2020–21 team started 8–1 but struggled in the middle of conference play, finishing with a 21–9 record and a second-round NCAA tournament loss to USC.

 In September 2019, Self and the Kansas program were served a Notice of Allegations by the NCAA for five Level 1 violations, a head coach responsibility charge against Self personally, and a lack of institutional control charge against the University of Kansas.
 Self's individual punishments could include a suspension or an effective ban from college basketball for several years or more (a "show cause" penalty against any program looking to hire Self).
 Self has denied throughout the investigation that the Kansas coaching staff knew Adidas was paying recruits to go there.

 On April 2, 2021, Self signed a lifetime contract with Kansas.
 Every year after the initial five years, an extra year will be automatically added to the contract and that will continue until he retires or dies.
 The financial terms of the contract were not immediately disclosed.

-2021–22 National Championship season

-During the 2021–22 season, Self's Jayhawks won the Big 12 regular season conference title for the 16th time in his 19 seasons as Kansas coach.
-Self also led his team to a Big 12 tournament title, his 9th in 18 possible conference tournaments.
-The Jayhawks were awarded the No. 1 seed in the Midwest Region of the NCAA tournament.
-Self led Kansas to its fourth NCAA National Championship in program history, capped by a 72–69 victory over North Carolina in the National Championship game on April 4, 2022.
+During the 2021–22 season, Self led Kansas to its fourth NCAA National Championship in program history, capped by a 72–69 victory over North Carolina in the National Championship game on April 4, 2022.
 The Jayhawks overcame a 16-point deficit and a 15-point halftime deficit to win, both NCAA title game records.
 By winning the title, combined with the retirements of Mike Krzyzewski and Jay Wright at the end of the season, Self moved into a tie with Rick Pitino as the only active coaches with two national championships.